LucasBehrendt/science-quiz/README.md

 ### Menu Page

 - The menu is a small navigation menu that adds to the overall experience, while maintaining a simple and elegant structure.
-By clicking the burger icon the user can access the menu and, from here, navigate to Home, Difficulty or How to Play.
+By clicking the burger icon, the user can access the menu and, from here, navigate to Home, Difficulty or How to Play.
 The Home button simply directs the user back to the home page, while the Difficulty and How to Play buttons takes the user to the corresponding pages, which will be described below this feature.

 - On smaller screen sizes the layout remains the same, and the buttons are slimmed in the same way as the other pages.